path2prod/java-streams/README.md

 Repo to help mastering java streams.
 It's split in multiple sections to deal with different challenges.
-Each section has 2 branches:
+Each section has its own path with 2 folders:

-* `section-n` contains tests to be completed and minimum compilation set up.
+* `tdd` contains tests to be completed and minimum compilation set up.
 This approach follows TDD therefore none test must pass
-* `section-n-full` contains full code for further assistance, every test pass.
+* `complete` contains full code for further assistance, every test pass.

 ## Topics
 * Fundamental Operations: Creation, mapping, filtering, and reduction.